OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 Although it is primarily a phylogenetics effort, Open Tree requires a reference taxonomy for each of these functions.

-In 1, the taxonomy is used for converting OTUs (operational taxonomic units, or 'tips') to a canonical form.
+In 1, we use the taxonomy for converting OTUs (operational taxonomic units, or 'tips') on source trees to a canonical form.
 Supertree construction requires that a source tree OTU be matched with an OTU from another tree whenever possible.
-This is a nontrivial task because a taxon can have very different OTU labels in the various source trees in which the taxon occurs due to synonymies, abbreviations, misspellings, notational differences, and so on.
+This is a nontrivial task because a taxon can have very different OTU labels in different source trees due to synonymies, abbreviations, misspellings, notational differences, and so on.
 In addition, which taxon is named by a given label can vary across trees (homonymy).
-The approach taken is to map OTUs to the reference taxonomy, so that OTUs in different source trees are compared by comparing the taxa to which they map.
+The approach we take is to map OTUs to the reference taxonomy, so that OTUs in different source trees are compared by comparing the taxa to which they map.

-In 2, the groupings in the supertree are compared to those in the taxonomy.
+In 2, we compare the groupings in the supertree to those in the taxonomy.

-In 3, only a relatively small number of described taxa are represented in source trees (currently about than 200,000 in the corpus out of two million or more known), so the taxonomy covers those that are not.
+In 3, only a relatively small number of described taxa are represented in source trees (currently about 200,000 in the corpus out of two million or more known taxa), so the taxonomy covers those that are not.
 The large complement of taxonomy-only taxa can be 'grafted' onto a supertree in phylogenetically plausible locations based on how they relate taxonomically to taxa that are known from source trees.